Understanding ADHD and children

 - prenatal exposure to alcohol, tobacco, and cocaine

-Links between accumulation of heavy metals in the body and ADHD have been hypothesised (3, 5), since diagnosis of the condition has become something of a phenomenon coinciding with the growth of global pollution of air, water, and food systems.
-Intoxication with certain heavy metals has been linked with neurological changes which result in increased impulsivity and addictive behaviour (8).
+Links between accumulation of heavy metals in the body and ADHD have been hypothesised (3, 5), since diagnosis of the condition has become something of a phenomena coinciding with the growth of global pollution of air, water, and food systems.
+Increased diagnosis could be due to increased understanding of this condition, but intoxication with certain heavy metals has been linked with neurological changes which result in increased impulsivity and addictive behaviour (8).

 A study of over 2000 children in an area of Chile where there is reported heavy metal contamination, and arsenic in the water, found that children with higher levels of blood lead concentrations were significantly more likely to develop ADHD compared to children with lower levels of lead toxicity (9).
 This study is not conclusive evidence of heavy metal toxicity being a direct cause of ADHD due to potential other variables being involved, but certainly suggests that it may well be a contributing factor in the likelihood of developing ADHD.

-It has long been clear that food allergies or intolerances are one frequent reason for behavioural changes in children which can result in trouble sleeping, temper tantrums, aggression, and mood swings.
+It has long been clear that food allergies or intolerances are one frequent reason for behavioural changes in neurotypical children which can result in trouble sleeping, temper tantrums, aggression, and mood swings.
+Inevitably, this will affect children with ADHD too and can worsen their symptoms.
 Hypoglycaemia (low blood sugar) can also cause mood swings and erratic behaviour in children, which can occur with the over-consumption of sugar and refined carbohydrates (3).

 The gut-microbiome consists of natural bacteria which live in our digestive tract and help to keep our internal environment in harmony.
 There is now an increasing understanding of the important link between these gut-microbes and many aspects of health.
 The gut-microbiome is considered a part of the unconscious system regulating behaviour, having a major impact on cognitive function and behavioural patterns, and in their absence profound alterations in neurochemistry are observed (10).